MakoriNyachaki/SQL/Readme.md

 The above syntax is used to retrieve the whole data from a database table.
 The syntax below is used to retrieve partial data from the database table.
 	SELECT <colum_1, column_2, ...> FROM <tableName>;
+* When evaluating the _SELECT_ statement , the database system evaluates the _FROM_ clause first and then the _SELECT_ clause.

 ## WHERE
 * The _WHERE_ keyword is used to retrieve data that meets a given criteria from the database table.